awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. On the **Details** tab, find `pcoip_agent.exe`, and then check its value in the **Platform** column to determine if the PCoIP agent is 32\-bit or 64\-bit\. \(You might see a mix of 32\-bit and 64\-bit WorkSpaces components; this is normal\.\)

-### Install the Group Policy Administrative Template for PCoIP \(32\-Bit\)<a name="gp_install_template_pcoip_32_bit"></a>
+### Install the Group Policy administrative template for PCoIP \(32\-Bit\)<a name="gp_install_template_pcoip_32_bit"></a>

-To use the Group Policy settings that are specific to Workspaces when using the PCoIP protocol with the 32\-bit PCoIP agent, you must install the Group Policy administrative template for PCoIP\.
+To use the Group Policy settings that are specific to WorkSpaces when using the PCoIP protocol with the 32\-bit PCoIP agent, you must install the Group Policy administrative template for PCoIP\.
 Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your directory\.

 For more information about working with \.adm files, see [ Recommendations for managing Group Policy administrative template \(\.adm\) files](https://docs.microsoft.com/troubleshoot/windows-server/group-policy/manage-group-policy-adm-file) in the Microsoft documentation\.